 Modern product management started in 1931 with a memo written by Neil H. McElroy at Procter & Gamble.
 It started as a justification to hire more people (sound familiar to any product managers out there?) but became a cornerstone in modern thinking about brand management and ultimately product management.

-What he laid out in his 800 word memo was a simple and concise description of “Brand Men” and their absolute responsibility for a brand – from tracking sales to managing the product, advertising and promotions.
+What he laid out in his 800-word memo was a simple and concise description of “Brand Men” and their absolute responsibility for a brand – from tracking sales to managing the product, advertising and promotions.
 Uniquely he outlined that the way to do this was through thorough field testing and client interaction.

 McElroy got his two hires.
 He also got P&G to restructure into a brand-centric organization and led to the birth of the product manager in the FMCG field.
 McElroy later became Secretary of Defense and helped found NASA, proving all product managers are destined for greatness, but he also advised at Stanford where he influenced two young entrepreneurs called Bill Hewlett and David Packard.

-They interpreted the Brand Man ethos as putting decision making as close as possible to the customer, and making the product manager the voice of the customer internally.
+They interpreted the Brand Man ethos as putting decision-making as close as possible to the customer, and making the product manager the voice of the customer internally.
 In the seminal book The Hewlett-Packard Way this policy is credited with sustaining Hewlett-Packard’s 50 year record of unbroken 20% year-on-year growth between 1943 and 1993.

-Hewlett-Packard had many other firsts – for example they introduced the division structure, where each product group became a self-sustaining organization responsible for developing, manufacturing and marketing its products.
+Hewlett-Packard had many other firsts – for example, they introduced the division structure, where each product group became a self-sustaining organization responsible for developing, manufacturing and marketing its products.
 Once a division became larger than 500 people it was invariably split further to keep them small.

 Meanwhile, in post-war Japan, shortages and cashflow problems forced industries to develop just-in-time manufacturing.
 Taiichi Ohno and Eiji Toyoda (the nephew of Toyota’s founder and eventually chief executive and chairman of Toyota Motor) took this idea and ran with it – developing the Toyota Production System and the Toyota Way over 30 years of continuous improvement, focusing not just on eliminating waste in the production process but also on two important principles any modern product manager will recognise: Kaizen – improving the business continuously while always driving for innovation and evolution and Genchi Genbutsu – to go to the source to find the facts to make correct decisions.

-Of course, when just in time manufacturing came to the west, Hewlett-Packard was one of the first to recognise it’s value and embrace it.
-Thus Hewlett-Packard alumni brought this new way of thinking – customer centric, brand vertical, and lean manufacturing – to their future jobs, quickly permeating the growing Silicon Valley with the same ethos.
+Of course, when just in time manufacturing came to the west, Hewlett-Packard was one of the first to recognise its value and embrace it.
+Thus Hewlett-Packard alumni brought this new way of thinking – customer-centric, brand-vertical, and lean manufacturing – to their future jobs, quickly permeating the growing Silicon Valley with the same ethos.
 From there it has spread into every hardware and software company to the global movement we know and love today.

 When Product Management came to tech

 The original product managers, and indeed the majority of product managers in FMCG today, were very much a part of the Marketing function.
-They focused on the process of understanding the customers’ needs and finding a way to fulfill those needs using the classic marketing mix – the right Product, in the right Place, at the right Price, using the right Promotion.
+They focused on the process of understanding the customers’ needs and finding a way to fulfil those needs using the classic marketing mix – the right Product, in the right Place, at the right Price, using the right Promotion.

-Their key metrics were sales and profits, but because of the slow moving nature of the development and production of new products in FMCG (imagine how long it takes to develop and test a new toothpaste, ramp up production and then bring a new brand to market) they focused more on the final three Ps: Place, Price and Promotion or Shimizu’s four Cs: Commodity, Cost, Communication, and Channel.
+Their key metrics were sales and profits, but because of the slow-moving nature of the development and production of new products in FMCG (imagine how long it takes to develop and test a new toothpaste, ramp up production and then bring a new brand to market) they focused more on the final three Ps: Place, Price and Promotion or Shimizu’s four Cs: Commodity, Cost, Communication, and Channel.

 Thus Product Management in FMCG increasingly became a marketing communications role, concerned with getting the right mix of packaging, pricing, promotions, brand marketing, etc, leaving the development of the product to others.

-As the role moved into the tech world however, this separation from the development and production of the product was untenable.
+As the role moved into the tech world, however, this separation from the development and production of the product was untenable.
 Most of the newfangled companies in the tech world were inventing whole new industries and they couldn’t just rely on packaging and pricing of a commodity to succeed.
 This brought Product Development back to the centre of the Product Management role, as it was imperative not just to understand the customer and their needs, but to align the product’s development with them.

 Suddenly we’re all Agile